 - We will record your complaint in our central register.

 - Within five days of receiving your complaint (either verbally or in writing) we will send you a letter acknowledging your complaint and, if appropriate at that stage, asking you to provide more details.
 If it seems appropriate, we will suggest a meeting at this stage.
 We will also let you know the name of the person who will be dealing with your complaint.

 - We will investigate your complaint by following the steps below:

 - If you are still not satisfied, please let us know.
 We will then arrange to review our decision.
-We would generally aim to do this within 14 working days.
-This will happen as follows:
+We would generally aim to do this within 14 days.

 - We will let you know the result of our review within five days of the end of this process and write to you confirming our final position on your complaint and explaining our reasons.

 If you are still not satisfied and the complaint remains unsettled, you should contact the Legal Ombudsman.
 You must make your referral within 6 months of our final response or no later than 6 years from when the problem occurred or 3 years from when you should reasonably have become aware of the problem.
 If you continue to be dissatisfied, you can refer the matter to our regulator, the Solicitors Regulation Authority (SRA).
 We are duty bound to comply with the SRA Standards and Regulations.
 If you are not happy with the outcome of your complaint, and you feel we have breached these regulations or codes of conduct, you can refer the matter to the SRA to review.
 Details of how to raise matters with the SRA can be found on their website.